Ashley0909/Recover_FedAssets/README.md

 Our algorithm, how clustering and aggregation works

-##### mixedbackdoor.py

-Extract the dataset and poison it

 ##### dataset.py

-First calls the function in **dataset_preparation.py** to partition the data into training, validation and test datasets.
-Then calls the functions in **mixbackdoor.py** to poison the data accordingly
+Imports the data, the calls the function in **dataset_preparation.py** to return good and bad data.
+Then partitions the data into training, validation and test datasets.

 ##### dataset_preparation.py

-Parition dataset according to IID or Non-IID format
+Parition dataset to good and bad datasets according to IID or Non-IID format

+##### model.py

+Train and test models, poison selective data if client is preset to be malicious